woof-software/streamer/docs/Streamer.md

 ```

 _Decimals for tokens and price feeds should be between 6 and 18 to ensure proper calculations.
+Streaming asset should not be a token with multiple addresses to ensure the correct flow of the stream.
 USD value of `_nativeAssetStreamingAmount` must be equal to at least $1._

 ### initialize